NASA-IMPACT/veda-backend/README.md

 ## Deleting the stack

-If this is a development stack that is safe to delete, you can delete the stack in Cloudformation console or via `cdk destroy`, however:
+If this is a development stack that is safe to delete, you can delete the stack in Cloudformation console or via `cdk destroy`, however, the additional manual steps were required to completely delete the stack resources:

-1. you will need to disable deletion protection and delete the database and delete the database
+1. You will need to disable deletion protection of the RDS database and delete the database.
-2. detach IGW from VPC and delete
+2. Detach the Internet Gateway (IGW) from the VPC and delete it.
-3. delete the VPC (this should delete a subnet and security group too)
+3. If this stack created a new VPC, delete the VPC (this should delete a subnet and security group too).

 ##### Checking status